 A. A team must have a minimum of 8 students to participate and may have up to a maximum of 25 students.
 We highly encourage teams to have more than the (8) minimum of team members should there be a need for substitutes/understudies if team members are not able to make it to the competition at any given time.
-Pretrial attorneys may not serve as trial attorneys during the same round but may serve as a witness.
+Pretrial attorneys may not serve as trial attorneys during the same round but may serve as witnesses, clerks, or bailiffs.